bencz/Simple-MSIL-Compiler/README.md

 There may be a variety of bugs.

-Copy this directory into your orange c directory and build.
+Copy this directory into your orange c directory and build from the 'netil' directory.

 Run the compiler on a simple C program (test.c is included as an example).